 Parasites in the eye, such as eye flukes, may be found in wild-caught fish.
 Parasitized eyes may appear enlarged and possibly cloudy; sometimes tiny worms can be seen within the eye itself.
-Although this is unsightly, and may compromise the fish's vision, treatment is not necessary.
-There are no drugs that have been proven to be safe and effective for treating eye flukes in pet fish.
+Infection may compromise the fish’s vision.
+No drugs have been proven safe and effective for treating eye flukes in pet fish.

 Tiny gas bubbles in the cornea (the thin, clear tissue covering the eye) may indicate gas bubble disease.
 Other signs of gas bubble disease include tiny bubbles in the fins or gills.
 A gill biopsy can be taken to confirm the diagnosis.

 Cataracts (opacity of the lens of the eye) are also common in fish.
 These can be caused by eye flukes, nutritional deficiencies, or unknown factors.

 Bone and muscle disorders can be caused by nutritional imbalances, including deficiencies in ascorbic acid (vitamin C), vitamin E, and selenium.
 “Broken-back disease,” indicated by a bent backbone, is typical of vitamin C deficiency, although other problems could also cause deformation of the backbone.